patrickmaynard/php-project-stub/README.md

     * `cd public`
     * `php -S localhost:8000`
     * Visit `http://localhost:8000/` in a browser

-TODOs:

-* Add PHPUnit tests and a simple Makefile target for running them.
-* Add a RECIPES.md file for stuff like copying the project to a new github repository.
+* To run unit tests, run `./vendor/bin/phpunit`.

+## More details

+See SETUP.md for a few tips on doing additional common tasks, along with links to documentation used in setting up this stub.

+## TODO items

+* Add more tests.
+* Update SETUP.md to show how to create a new project.